SOUTH FORK SALMON RIVER CAMPGROUND

 Directions

-From Cascade, Idaho, travel 1 mile north on State Highway 55 to Forest Highway 22 (Warm Lake Highway).
-Turn east and travel approximately 24 miles to the southern intersection of Forest Service Road 579 and 474.
+From Boise, travel approximately 80 miles north on State Highway 55 to Cascade.
+From Cascade, go 1 mile north on Highway 55 to the Forest Highway 22 (Warm Lake Highway) turnoff.
+Turn east and travel approximately 24 miles to the intersection of Forest Service Roads 579 and 474.
 Turn right on Forest Service Road 474 to access the campground.

 Amenities